jhotta/dd-omegat/target/dd-docs/content/integrations/aws.md

 2.  `DatadogAWSIntegrationRole`Create a new role in the IAM Console.
 Name it anything you like, such as .
 3. From the selection, choose Role for Cross-Account Access.
-4. Click the Select button for **Allows IAM users from a 3rd party AWS account to access this account**.
+4. Click the Select button for **Allows IAM users from a 3rd party AWS account to access this account**。
 5. For Account ID, enter `464622532012` (Datadog's account ID).
 This means that you will grant Datadog and Datadog only read access to your AWS data.
 For External ID, enter the one generated on our website.
-Make sure you leave **Require MFA** disabled. *For more information about the External ID, refer to [this document in the IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)*.
+Make sure you leave **Require MFA** disabled. *For more information about the External ID, refer to [this document in the IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)*。
 6. Select the policy you created above.
 7. Review what you selected and click the **Create Role** button.